Geopolitical Disruption and Creativity: Evidence from War-struck Artists during World War II

 Temporal Framing: Bridging Language and Time in Strategy Research with Donal Crilly, Quy Huy, & Cuili Qian

-Under review at Strategy Science
+Under review at Academy of Management Annals

 This integrative review examines the interplay between language and temporal cognition in strategic management, exploring how language influences and reflects organizational decision-making and strategy.
 Focusing on high-impact strategy and general management journals from 1993 to 2023, the study integrates research from diverse disciplinary traditions.
 Based on our review, we develop a conceptual framework, which categorizes literature into three themes: language and temporal sensemaking, language and temporal sensegiving, and the temporality of language as a contingency on these processes.
 The first theme, temporal sensemaking, concerns how language serves as a lens to observe temporal cognition in corporate leaders, highlighting three core dimensions: temporal focus, distance, and agency.
 The second theme, temporal sensegiving, concerns how leaders use language to shape stakeholders' understanding of time, focusing on mechanisms such as focus-shifting, proximizing, and empowering.
 The third theme concerns the role of time as a contextual attribute affecting sensemaking and sensegiving, emphasizing the evolution of language and framing over time.
 We conclude by outlining promising topics for future research.